scikit-hep/scikit-hep.github.io/pages/supported-python-versions.md

 Beyond these guidelines, NEP 29 can be followed exactly.
 We do not expect to be able to maintain anything Numpy does not.

-Individual packages within Scikit-HEP may have user communities or needs that require specific support be maintained.
+Individual packages within Scikit-HEP may have user communities or needs that require specific support to be maintained.
 Package maintainers can choose to be more lenient than this plan recommends, though they will have to take on the required burden of doing so.

 Statement on Python 2
 ---------------------

 Python 2 reaches [end of life January 1st, 2020][py2clock].
-No more bugfix releases will be made past hat point.
-Numpy, IPython, Matplotlib, Pandas, and other major packages have already dropped support for Python 2, and many more package have made a [pledge to do so][py3statement].
+No more bugfix releases will be made past that point.
+Numpy, IPython, Matplotlib, Pandas, and other major packages have already dropped support for Python 2, and many more packages have made a [pledge to do so][py3statement].

 The above plan currently deviates from [NEP 29][] primarily in the support of Python 2 (LTS releases for Python 2, and some packages continuing support for Python 2).
 This is currently necessary due to the prevalence of Python 2 in our field.